Guidance for parents – Contingency Planning at Hamstreet – Updated January 2022

 - At collection times children will be brought onto the playground adhering to social distancing.
 Parents will wait in marked areas and their child will come to them; then exit though the double gates from the playground into the car park.
 If you have to bring other children at drop off and pick up times they must stay with you at all times.

-In line with government guidance, temperature checks do not need to be done.
 We ask that parents are vigilant and check their child’s temperature before they leave for school.

 - parents’ duty to ensure that their child attends regularly at school.

 - schools’ responsibilities to record attendance and follow up absence.

 - the availability to issue sanctions, including fixed penalty notices in line with local authorities’ codes of conduct.

 Where pupils are not able to attend school, as they are following clinical or public health advice related to coronavirus (COVID-19), the absence will not be penalised.